christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 module.exports = stateTree;
 {% endhighlight %}

-In this setup we have chosen to split by models and views, which are our traditional state holders.
+In this setup we have chosen to split by models and views, which are our traditional state concepts in modern web applications.
 Anything related to entities are put in the *models* domain space and everything related to UI state is put into *views*.
 Models might not come to much of a surprise, but maybe views does.
 The reason you would want to define views is that you probably have many components building up one view.
 By putting this state into your state tree you ensure that any changes to those components, or the addition of new components, all relate to the tree.
 Not each other.

 {% highlight javascript %}
 var Baobab = require('baobab');